nss-evening-cohort-05/music-history-SMITHsharon/README.md

 # NSS Music History

 ### Project Description
-This assignment is ongoing, with this iteration a combination of Music History Parts 3 and 4.
+This assignment is ongoing, with each iteration layering in new skills and functionality into the project, either on top of or replacing entirely the code that has come before.

+#### Music History 5
+Reworked the application that was developed for MH4, layering in jQuery code.

+#### Music History 3 and 4
 Part 3 layered in the functionality for the user to be able to add new songs to the collection.
 When the user clicks the `Add` link to add a new song, the application hides the blue and yellow box panels, and a simple input screen displays in which the new song information can be entered.

 Part 4 stored the Songs data in two separate `JSON` files, one of which is loaded on launch, and the other is loaded when the user clicks the `More` button.

+#### Music History 1 and 2
+Parts 1 and 2 created the look and underlying structure of the components.

 #### Music History on Launch